 All the latest news on No Time to Die in one place.

-The 25th James Bond film has experienced a rocky start throughout.
+The 25th James Bond film experienced a rocky path from the start.
 Initially Daniel Craig was reluctant to reprise the role of James Bond but once he agreed to return things got underway.

 Neal Purvis and Robert Wade got down to work on the screenplay and Eon announced November 2019 release in the US.
 However, their work was discarded when Danny Boyle was signed in May 2018 to direct a screenplay written by long-term collaborator John Hodge.

 Working to a December start date for an October 2019 release, pre-production work commenced.
 This included building sets at Pinewood and on location in Canada.

 In August 2018 the production was thrown into turmoil when Boyle left the production due to creative differences.
 So it came as little surprise when the planned release was delayed to February 2020 when Cary Fukunaga was announced as Boyle’s replacement in September 2018.
 And back on board Bond 25 were Purvis and Wade.